 Read Viewpoints on Fidelity.com: Is a trust right for you?

 Focused on education?
 Think about a 529 plan account.

-If your focus is largely on helping a child, grandchild, or other person pay for education expenses consider using a 529 savings account.
+If your focus is largely on helping a child, grandchild, or other person pay for education expenses, consider using a 529 savings account.
 A big plus with this type of account is that you and your spouse can front-load 5 years' worth of your annual exclusion gifts.
-Together, you could give 5 times the combined total of $30,000 for 2019, or $150,000, to each of your children or grandchildren without touching your lifetime federal gift tax exclusion, which for couples is currently $24.12 million.2 Note, however, that after taking advantage of this front-loading feature, you won’t be able to make gifts under the annual exclusion to the same beneficiary for 5 years.
+Together, you could give 5 times the combined total of $32,000 for 2022, or $160,000, to each of your children or grandchildren without touching your lifetime federal gift tax exclusion, which for couples is currently $24.12 million.2 Note, however, that after taking advantage of this front-loading feature, you won’t be able to make gifts under the annual exclusion to the same beneficiary for 5 years.

 In addition, the 2017 tax cuts expanded 529 plans beyond college to now include the ability to fund up to $10,000 in K–12 tuition per beneficiary per year.

 A donor-advised fund (DAF) is a program of a public charity, such as Fidelity Charitable®, that allows donors to make contributions to the charity, become eligible to take an immediate tax deduction, and then make recommendations on distributing the funds to qualified charitable organizations.
 By making a large donation to the donor-advised fund, one that covers several years’ worth of charitable contributions, you can help make it easier to itemize your tax deductions (if you weren’t doing that already) and thus help make it easier to benefit from a tax deduction on your charitable giving.
 However, the money does not need to be granted to a charity in the year you make the contribution.
 You can let the money grow tax-free and you can decide later how the money will be distributed.
 This strategy of gifting several years’ worth of contributions to a DAF in a single year in order to gain the benefits of a tax deduction is often called "bunching."